Tips for Financial Advisors Navigating the Transition Process

 • Share the news with your continuing team members.

-• A team to guide you through transitioning with precision and clarity and provide a customized roadmap — and a menu of contacts and resources — so you can get back to running your practice as quickly as possible.
+• A team to guide you through transitioning with precision and clarity and provides a customized roadmap — and a menu of contacts and resources — so you can get back to running your practice as quickly as possible.

 You’ll need to: